shikharras/frame-pred-mask/README.md

 # frame-pred-mask

 To set up on HPC, create a new conda environment with Python 3.8 in Singluarity with the requirements.txt file.
+Unsquash the dataset in your scratch folder before you begin.
 Then, change the *.slurm files in this repo based on your created environment.
 Change the config.json to point to folders you have access to.
 All models will get saved in models/